 Contacting the police

-Dogs worrying livestock is considered an emergency if it is taking place at the time and there is, or likely to be serious damage to livestock, so dial 999.
-Ask for the police and explain to the operator that there is a dog attacking livestock.
+Dogs worrying livestock is considered an emergency if it is taking place at the time and there is, or likely to be serious damage to livestock.
+Dial 999 and ask for the police and explain to the operator that there is a dog attacking livestock.
 To enable your call to be correctly graded, please stress to the operator that there either has been, or will be serious damage to your livestock.

 Provide an accurate location and in remote areas please try to provide both OS grid co-ordinates and the location of the nearest road and point of interest.
 If possible, arrange to meet officers to guide them to the location.

-If you are reporting intelligence on poorly controlled dogs, dogs regularly trespassing on farm land, escaping or being allowed to roam freely – then please either report to the local police.
+If you are reporting intelligence on poorly controlled dogs, dogs regularly trespassing on farm land, escaping or being allowed to roam freely – then please report to your local policing team.